ZackMagnotti/ssbmachine-learning/README.md

 verification accurately with only the raw signal straight from a player's controller?
 *Could we mitigate the negative impact of cheating and fraud in online games?*

+## The Model

+SSBML-Base-Model and SSBML-Transfer-Model both implement a ***Convolutional Neural Network*** to learn the patterns of muscle memory that define each player's unique playstyle - similar to a fingerprint.

+Games, such as chess, are often analysed with Recurrent Neural Networks such as *LSTM's*; the idea being that if one move flows into the next, and each moment is a reaction to the moment before, then the *sequence* of moves is what matters, and therefore an RNN based model would be best.

+What I am interested in though is not necessarily the gameplay elements or the decision making - I'm more interested in the raw muscle memory that drives a player's relationship with the controller.
+I suspected that since this was essentially a pattern recognition problem, that a *CNN* would be the best choice.

 ## The Data

 As a proof of concept, I decided to test the idea on *Super Smash Bros Melee* replay data.